openhab/openhab-docs/configuration/multimedia.md

 You can select a particular voice (second parameter) and a particular audio sink (third parameter).
 If no voice or no audio sink is provided, the default voice and default audio sink will be used.

+Please refer to the documentation of the [Automation add-ons](/addons/#automation) on how to use these actions from the respective language, e.g. JavaScript or JRuby.

+UI-based rules support voice actions as well.
+Just create or edit a rule, add a new action, select "Audio & Voice" and the UI will then guide you trough the setup.
+The presented dialog will look similar to the one shown [above](#actions-2).

+Visit the [Blockly docs]({{base}}/configuration/blockly/rules-blockly-voice-and-multimedia.html) to learn how to use voice actions from Blockly.

 ##### Examples

 ```java